USC-ESPORTS/usc-valorant-stats/README.md

 [IN DEVELOPMENT!]

 ## Introduction
-This is a web app build with React and express for the University of Southern California Valorant teams to display their stats, including:
+This is a web app built with React and Express.js for the University of Southern California Valorant teams to display their stats, including:
 - peak rank
 - KDR & ADR
 - best agents